 All parents are encouraged to contribute to their child's education.
 Parents of pupils with EHC Plans and pupils on SEND Support will be invited to discuss provision and review their child's progress three times a year.
-This will happen at Parents' Evenings and at separate review meetings hosted by the SENDCO.
+This will happen at Parents' Evenings and at separate review meetings hosted by the SENDCo.

-You are encouraged to contact the Learning Support Faculty if you would like to come in and talk about your child.
+You are encouraged to contact the SENCo or Deputy SENCo at senco@sheldonschool.co.uk if you would like to come in and talk about your child